metno/nir/README.md

 ### Setup the environment

-To setup and install requirements, run `./setup.py develop` for syncer.
+To setup and install requirements, run `syncer/setup.py develop` and `modelstatus/setup.py develop`.
-For modelstatus run `./bootstrap.sh <virtualenv-dir>`